 The e-commerce business is witnessing a widespread growth in India which is backed by Internet penetration and booming smartphone market.
 The affordably priced internet connections are working as a boon for e-commerce industry, thus inspiring even small retailers to start selling their products online.

-Being a part of an established e-commerce marketplace is a comparatively easy way to start selling your products online.
-To become a part of an online e-commerce marketplace all you need to have is a bank account and a Tax registration number so that you can apply easily.
-The established e-commerce marketplace will take care of everything, i.e. website design, website development, technology, marketing, payment gateway, etc. thus reducing the workload for new sellers.
+Being a part of an established eCommerce marketplace is comparatively an easy way to start selling your products online.
+To become a part of an eCommerce marketplace, all you need to have is a bank account and a Tax registration number so that you can apply easily.
+The marketplace will take care of everything, i.e. website design, website development, technology, marketing, payment gateway, etc. thus reducing the workload for new sellers.
 Also, a seller can join multiple e-commerce marketplaces to mark their presence online, thus making it easier for them to start their online venture.

-Before you get started you must get your company or LLP registered so that you can get the bank account opened in the company name and obtaining Tax registration documents easily.
-All marketplaces allow enrolling of proprietorship and partnership firms to sell on their platform, but there will be no limited liability protection provided to litigation.
+Before you get started, you must get your company or LLP registered so that you can get the bank account opened in the company name and obtaining GST registration documents easily.
+All eCommerce marketplaces allow enrolling for online sellers to sell on their platform, but there will be no limited liability protection provided to litigation.
 Thus, it is best to start with an LLP or a company.

-Registration with GST and other tax norms is a necessity to begin selling online, no matter whether you are starting your proprietary website or selling in a marketplace.
-Tax registration is must in India to start selling online, you can obtain more information about tax registration norms online.
+Registration with GST and other tax norms is a necessity to begin selling online, it does not matter whether you are starting your own online business website or selling on a marketplace.

-Once you successfully incorporate your company or an LLP, the next step would be to apply for a company name bank account.
-If you are opening a proprietorship firm then you must have tax certificate in the name of the business to open a bank account.
+Once you successfully incorporate your company or an LLP, the next step would be to apply for a bank account in the name of your online venture.
+If you are opening a business firm then you must have a GST certificate in the name of the business to open a bank account.